dusk-network/docs-public/src/content/docs/learn/glossary.md

 ## Dusk terminology

+#### Citadel

+A self-sovereign identity system that is part of the Dusk protocol.

 #### Confidential Security Contract Standard (XSC)

 A standardized framework for confidential smart contracts, which any company or organization can customize according to business-specific requirements (e.g., complying with data privacy and financial regulations).

+#### DUSK

+The native cryptocurrency of Dusk.
+It is used to pay for transaction fees and staking.

 #### Kadcast

 A structured information propagation protocol used by Dusk, characterized by a direct correlation between network performance, latency, and the number of nodes.

+#### LUX

+The smallest denomination of DUSK.
+10^9 LUX = 1 DUSK, 1 DUSK = 1,000,000,000 LUX.

 #### Moonlight